-The Australian SAB Clone ROD is a rather rare Ecuadorian Echinopsis pachanoi.
+The Australian SAB Clone ROD is a rather rare Ecuadorian Trichocereus pachanoi.

 This clone could potentially be an early KK339, which ended up being very close to type.
-It was probably named after the SAB member Rod, who originally brought this clone into cultivation and passed it around among the other members.
+It was probably named after the SAB member Interbeing aka Rod, who originally brought this clone into cultivation and passed it around among the other members.

 Check out our main plant database pages for Trichocereus pachanoi aka Echinopsis pachanoi here:

 Also check out our Trichocereus Facebook group here: